Discover Adelaide

 Just a short 20-minute drive from the city lies Adelaide Dolphin Sanctuary, home to around 30 resident bottlenose dolphins and another 400 or so transient dolphins that visit at various times to feed, play and nurse their calves.
 The Sanctuary is part of South Australia’s largest port and is home to a 10,000-year-old mangrove forest, making it the perfect habitat for other marine wildlife, too – such as sting rays, long nosed fur seals and endangered Australian sea lions.
 Another great place to visit in Adelaide is Warrawong Wildlife Sanctuary, home to the last remaining platypus on mainland South Australia.
 This fenced off sanctuary offers a glimpse of what Australia would look like if no international animals had been introduced to the country.

-Known as the wine capital of Australia, Adelaide is surrounded by some of the best wine regions in the country.
+Known as the wine capital of Australia and a Great Wine Capital of the World, Adelaide is surrounded by some of the best and most picturesque wine regions.
 Less than an hour away from Adelaide is Barossa Valley, one of Australia’s finest wine regions.
 The Mediterranean climate of this region allows for a diverse wine portfolio, however, it is the powerful red wines that the region is known for, namely Shiraz.
-With over 150 wineries, there’s no shortage of tastings to indulge in.
-Or if you’d like to sample more from the region, there are Barossa Valley tours you can enjoy.
+With over 200 wineries and cellar doors within an hour of Adelaide, there’s no shortage of tastings to indulge in.
+Explore on your own for the day or join a locally guided small group tour to unlock local spots and behind the scenes experiences.

-Bask in the sun in Adelaide’s Fleurieu Peninsula
+Bask in the sun in the Fleurieu Peninsula

 When it comes to Adelaide’s beaches, travellers are spoilt for choice.
-Close to the city centre there’s Glenelg, a popular spot amongst locals known for its wide beach, scenic sunsets and lively food scene.
+Close to the city centre there’s Glenelg just a short 20-minute tram ride away, popular amongst locals for its wide beach, scenic sunsets and lively food scene.
 For those who enjoy snorkelling and diving, Port Noarlunga is also just a short drive from the city and is one of the most iconic diving destinations in the state thanks to its enclosed reef.
 A little further afield, the Fleurieu Peninsula boasts some of the most spectacular coastal experiences in South Australia.
-With its white sand beaches, renowned wetlands, charming coastal towns and rolling vineyards, there’s no shortage of things to enjoy in this spectacular region.
+With white sand beaches, renowned wetlands, charming coastal towns and rolling vineyards, the region offers an idyllic escape for any kind of traveller.

 With its rugged coastline, crystal clear waters and breathtaking wildlife, Kangaroo Island is the perfect island getaway for your Adelaide holiday.
 It’s just a short 30-minute flight from Adelaide Airport or a 45-minute ferry from the Fleurieu Peninsula.
 As you step onto the island, you’re immersed in the laid-back island lifestyle.
-The Remarkable Rocks were severely damaged in the bushfires of summer 2019/20, but the island still offers a wealth of things to enjoy, from lesser travelled walking trails and conservation parks to Seal Bay and white sand beaches.
+Visit Seal Bay Conservation Park to walk among a colony of rare Australian sea lions and marvel at the natural wonder of the Remarkable Rocks in the Flinders Chase National Park.
+Spend time enjoying one of the many beaches, most of which you don't have to share, and indulge in the local island produce including honey, gin and wine.

 People who visited Adelaide also liked